mattyoung101/omicron/omicam/README.md

 # Omicam
 Omicam is Team Omicron's custom, high-performance vision and localisation application that runs on a single board computer.

-For the full technical writeup on our vision pipeline, please see docs/OMICAM_DESIGN_DOC.md or our website.
+For the full technical writeup on our vision pipeline, please see our website or "Omicam Design Doc.md" in the docs folder.

 **Credits:**
 - Matt Young: main C/C++ programmer, Markdown docs, project maintainer